-Even in the age of social media and instant apps, a business website remains essential.
-It’s more than just an online presence.
-It supports visibility, credibility, and long-term control as your business grows.
+Even in the age of social media platforms and instant apps, a business website remains essential.
+It's more than just an online presence; it supports visibility, credibility, and long-term control as your business grows.

 A business website works like a digital storefront that never closes.
-It captures interest from people already searching for what you offer.
+It captures interest from people already searching for what you offer and helps you build authority in your industry.

 Key reasons a website still matters: